SMS Leipzig (1875): 1890–1891

-Leipzig went into drydock in Sydney for repairs, and in November the squadron sailed to New Zealand and then to Apia in Samoa.
+Leipzig went into drydock in Sydney for repairs, and in November the squadron sailed to New Zealand and then to Apia in Samoawhich had recently become part of the German colonial empire.
 In January 1891, the ships of the East Asia Squadron left Apia and returned to Hong Kong, at times sailing independently.
 Leipzig arrived there on 14 February and beginning in mid-March, she began a tour of Chinese ports, which included Nanking.
 While in the Wusung Roads she ran aground, but was able to free herself at high tide.
 Valois received instructions ordering him to take his corvettes to Chile, but the grounding delayed his departure.
 He had taken Leipzig to Yokohama to have the ship's hull inspected for damage, and while there he received another set of orders stressing the need to proceed to South America as soon as possible.
 Chile was embroiled in the Civil War of 1891, and the conflict threatened German interests in the country.
 The German chancellor, Leo von Caprivi, initially opposed sending warships to join the international fleet that had begun to assemble off Chile to protect foreigners in the country, but after an extended debate in the Reichstag, he relented and ordered Valois to Chile.
-The second order he had received was worded so harshly that he instructed his ship's captains to skip replenishing their coal stocks to avoid any further delay, hoping instead to use favorable winds to cross the Pacific as quickly as possible.
+Caprivi's rationale, which originated with the Kaiser, was to try to secure more funding for the navy by arguing that it lacked sufficient ships to meet current needs.
+The second order Valois had received was worded so harshly that he instructed his ship's captains to skip replenishing their coal stocks to avoid any further delay, hoping instead to use favorable winds to cross the Pacific as quickly as possible.